MicrosoftDocs/microsoft-365-community/Community/content-type-propagation.md

 ## Conclusion

-Content type is a "way" of making predefined Office templates and/or list items available to all SharePoint sites in your tenant, and because Teams is using SharePoint as a backend store the templates is also available in Teams files and lists.
+Content types are a "way" of making predefined Office templates and/or list items available to all SharePoint sites in your tenant and because Teams is using SharePoint as a backend store the templates are also available in Teams files and lists.
-If you don't have the technical ressources to make use of "PnP Scripts" to auto propagate the content types to new SharePoint sites, then I'll recommended the use of **"Content type gallery"** to propagate your content types.
+If you don't have the technical ressources to make use of "PnP Scripts" to auto propagate the content types to new SharePoint sites, then I recommended the use of **"Content type gallery"** to propagate your content types.

 [Recommended reading: Designing solutions for scale](/microsoft-365/community/designing-solution-for-scale)